Ghost6Fire/typing-study-notes/README.md

 Hydration involves the process where a framework, such as Vue.js, obtains data from the server which is then populated in the browser’s interactive DOM.
 Hydration can be performed server-side under server side rendered setups.
 Rehydration happens where previously hydrated content served as static HTML from the server is then picked up and enhanced by a SPA to become interactive once more.

 Isomorphic JavaScript
-Also known as Universal JavaScript.
-This describes JavaScript web apps which run both on the client and the server.
+or "Universal JavaScript", JS web apps which run both on the client and the server.

 JAMStack
 A new web development architecture based on client-side JavaScript, APIs, and prebuilt Markup (J A M).